Numerical reconstruction of the covariance matrix of a spherically truncated multinormal distribution: Numerical analysis of the reconstruction process

 The choice $\beta=0$ corresponds obviously to the standard GJOR scheme.
 Any other choice yields $\omega_k>\omega_{\rm opt}$.
 Therefore, the new scheme is also expected to display a higher rate of failures than the GJOR one at $\rho\gg\lambda_v$, for the reason explained in sect.~5.3.
 The component--wise over--relaxation proposed in eq.~(\ref{eq:boostproposal}) is only meant to enhance the convergence speed in the strong truncation regime and in the crossover, where the improvement is actually needed.

 In order to confirm this picture, we have explored systematically the effect of $\beta$ on $\barnit$ by simulating the re\-con\-struction process at $v=3,\ldots,10$, with $\beta$ varying from 0 to 2 in steps of $1/5$.
 First of all, we have observed that the rate of failures at large $\rho$ is fairly reduced if the first $30\div 50$ iterations are run with $\omega_k = \omega_{\rm opt}$, and only afterwards $\beta$ is switched on.
 Having minimized the failures, we have checked that for each value of $\beta$, the scaling law assumed in eq.~(\ref{eq:scalinglaw}) is effectively fulfilled.
 Then, we have computed jackknife estimates of the scaling parameters $a$ and $b$.
 These are plotted in Fig.~\ref{fig:scalingpars} as functions of $v$.
 Each trajectory (represented by a dashed curve) corresponds to a given value of $\beta$.
 Those with darker markers refer to smaller values of $\beta$ and the other way round.
 From the plots we notice that \begin{itemize} \item[{\it i})]{all the trajectories with $\beta>0$ lie below the one with $\beta=0$;}\\[-2.0ex] \item[{\it ii})]{the trajectories of $a$ display a clear increasing trend with $v$, yet their slope lessens as $\beta$ increases.
-By contrast, the trajectories of $b$ develop a mild increasing trend with $v$ as $\beta$ increases, though this is not strictly monotonic;}\\[-2.0ex] \item[{\it iii})]{the trajectories of both $a$ and $b$ seem to converge to a limit trajectory as $\beta$ increases; we observe a saturation phenomenon, which thwarts the benefit of increasing $\beta$ beyond a certain threshold close to $\beta_{\rm max}\simeq 2$.} \end{itemize}

--0.4cm We add that pushing $\beta$ beyond $\beta_{\rm max}$ is counterproductive, as the rate of failures becomes increasingly relevant in the crossover and eventually also in the strong truncation regime.
+By contrast, the trajectories of $b$ develop a mild increasing trend with $v$ as $\beta$ increases, though this is not strictly monotonic;}\\[-2.0ex] \item[{\it iii})]{the trajectories of both $a$ and $b$ seem to converge to a limit trajectory as $\beta$ increases; we observe a saturation phenomenon, which thwarts the benefit of increasing $\beta$ beyond a certain threshold close to $\beta_{\rm max}\simeq 2$.} \end{itemize} We add that pushing $\beta$ beyond $\beta_{\rm max}$ is counterproductive, as the rate of failures becomes increasingly relevant in the crossover and eventually also in the strong truncation regime.
 By contrast, if $\beta\lesssim\beta_{\rm max}$ the rate of failures keeps very low for essentially all simulated values of $\rho$.